 For the post, “Best Ways to Consume Cannabis for Pain,” you might want to check the stats for the following keywords: best strains for pain, cannabis consumption, cannabis consumption for pain, cannabis for pain, consume cannabis, consume marijuana, marijuana consumption, marijuana consumption for pain, marijuana for pain, strains for pain.
 Running these through Ahrefs, you’ll see how many searches each keyword gets a month so you can use the one that you’re most likely to get traction on.
 This will likely mean retooling the title to include the keyword for search purposes.

 Blog posts are a great way to share information with potential customers—and they can help give your site an SEO boost.
 Want help?
 Let Foottraffik handle your content.
 We do everything from ideation to creation to publication.
-Schedule a strategy session now to learn more.
+Contact us now to learn more.

 Get posts like this and more useful info right to your inbox.
 Sign up below!